 Trump, Kim Hopeful At Second Nuclear Summit

 President Trump and North Korean leader Kim Jong Un, at their summit meeting on Thursday in Hanoi, Vietnam, expressed optimism about reaching a deal over nuclear arms.

+Asked by a reporter if he is willing to "denuclearize," Kim said, "If I'm not willing to do that, I wouldn't be here right now."

-But Trump said he's in "no rush," adding "We just want to do the right deal."
+Earlier, Trump had said he's in "no rush," adding "We just want to do the right deal."

 Kim, speaking through an interpreter, said, "From what I feel right now, I do have a feeling that good results will come out."